MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-adjusting-datacenter-dashboard.md

 ![Screenshot showing Removal of tiles.](./media/sql-server-dashboards-management-pack/removing-tiles.png)

-All other tiles (3 types of alerts) can be only removed in the context menu.
+All other tiles (three types of alerts) can be only removed in the context menu.

 ![Screenshot showing Removal of other tiles.](./media/sql-server-dashboards-management-pack/removing-other-tiles.png)